naturalatlas/tilestrata-disk/README.md

 [![Build Status](http://img.shields.io/travis/naturalatlas/tilestrata-disk/master.svg?style=flat)](https://travis-ci.org/naturalatlas/tilestrata-disk)
 [![Coverage Status](http://img.shields.io/coveralls/naturalatlas/tilestrata-disk/master.svg?style=flat)](https://coveralls.io/r/naturalatlas/tilestrata-disk)

 A [TileStrata](https://github.com/naturalatlas/tilestrata) plugin for storing / retrieving tiles from disk.
-When using this plugin, make **sure** to use different directories for each layer (e.g. "tiles/layer_a", "tiles/layer_b").
+It can either act as a cache or as a provider.
+When using it for caching, make **sure** to use different directories for each layer (e.g. "tiles/layer_a", "tiles/layer_b").

 ```sh
 $ npm install tilestrata-disk --save